JacobAlexander/daisyui-on-phlex/README.md

 ## Available Components

-All 61+ DaisyUI components are now implemented as Phlex components:
+After installation, all 61+ DaisyUI components are copied to your `vendor/daisyui_on_phlex/components/` directory and ready to use.
+You can customize any component by editing the files directly in your vendor folder.

 ### Actions
 - **Button** - Interactive buttons with multiple variants and sizes